jdyelle/jdyelle.github.io/Tutorials/BikeDataViz/Dashboard.md

 Let's finish out this walkthrough with a dashboard.
 If there's one thing that Elastic is famous for it's interactive, realtime dashboards, and while ours won't be realtime because we've preloaded the data, we'll make it interactive.
 The realtime thing will have to come from you streaming your own data in through some pipeline you wrote, or maybe a kafka connector or something.
 If you haven't seen it yet, this video is [one of the coolest uses of the realtime visualizations](https://www.youtube.com/watch?v=RKR4AmY7nTI).

 Let's get started -- click on the "Dashboard" icon on the left, and click to "Create new Dashboard" to bring up the dashboard UI.
-Clicking on the "Add" button up top will allow you to choose a saved object for the dashboard, and in this case I'm going to go straight for "Bike Path for BikeID"
+Clicking on the "Add" button up top will allow us to choose a saved object for the dashboard, and in this case I'm going to add "Bike Path for BikeID"

 ![Add Objects to Dashboard](Screenshots/Dash01.png)